 With such a strong ROI, it should come as no surprise that email marketing is one of marketers’ favorite content distribution methods.

-The latest statistics show that as many as 87 percent of marketers use email marketing to disseminate their content (Content Marketing Institute, 2020).
-This makes email the second most popular content distribution channel, just behind social media at 89 percent.
+The latest statistics show that as many as 69 percent of marketers use email marketing to disseminate their content (Content Marketing Institute, 2022).
+This makes email the third most popular content distribution channel, just behind a company’s website and blog, with 90 percent and 78 percent, respectively.

-It’s also ahead of other organic channels like the company website or blog and presentations at events—be it virtual or in-person.
+It’s also ahead of other platforms like events—be it virtual or in-person—and online communities.

-Email marketing offers so many benefits as a content distribution channel that marketers aren’t just using it organically—one-third of them (33 percent) are also engaging in paid collaborations to promote their content to their partners’ email databases.
+Email marketing offers so many benefits as a content distribution channel that marketers aren’t just using it organically—more than one-third of them (35 percent) are also engaging in paid collaborations to promote their content to their partners’ email databases.

 In fact, email is so popular among marketers that email engagement is one of the top metrics to evaluate content performance.
-86 percent of marketers say they look at email engagement metrics such as open rates, click rates, and downloads to determine how successful a piece of content is, more so than website traffic and social media analytics.
+83 percent of marketers say they look at email engagement metrics such as open rates, click rates, and downloads to determine how successful a piece of content is, more so than conversions and social media analytics.

 5. Email Marketing Helps to Grow Your Business